Colors

 Adding color utility classes

-To use all primary and neutral color shades in your components (e.g.: text-primary-700 dark:text-neutral-300), you must define them in the application’s main CSS file.
+To use all primary and neutral color shades as a utility classes (e.g.: text-primary-700 dark:text-neutral-300), you must define them in the application’s main CSS file.

 main.css